Criminal Defense Attorney Representing Fort Worth, Arlington, and Tarrant County Clients

 Evading arrest may be a misdemeanor or felony in the state of Texas.
 Without any aggravating circumstances, evading arrest is a Class A misdemeanor.
 All Class A misdemeanors in Texas are punishable by up to one year in Tarrant County jail and/or up to $4,000 in fines.

-Evading arrest becomes a felony when either: (1) the individual has a previous conviction of evasion or (2) a vehicle is involved.
-A conviction for felony evading arrest can result in a sanction of numerous years in Texas state prison and up to $10,000 in fines.
+Evading arrest becomes a felony when either: (1) the individual has a previous conviction of evasion or (2) a vehicle is involved during the fleeing from the police officer.
+A conviction for felony evading arrest can result in a sanction of up to 2 years in Texas state prison and up to $10,000 in fines.

 Passionate and Zealous Representation for the Accused in Tarrant County

 At the Fulgham Law Firm, I provide passionate criminal defense of the accused.
 However, at the Fulgham Law Firm, you have the opportunity to work not only with Brandon Fulgham, but also with a team of 6 Former Prosecutors with over 80 years of criminal law experienced and over five hundred criminal jury trials in the courts of Tarrant County, Dallas County, and the courts of North Texas.

 Contact my Fort Worth law office now at (817) 877-3030 for a free and confidential consultation.
 As a Texas native and Texas licensed attorney, I have a keen understanding of our state’s laws, court systems, and potential successful defenses for evading arrest charges.
 In addition, my experience as a prosecutor provides me with the uncanny ability to anticipate the prosecution’s evidence and theory of the case.

 Contact my Fort Worth law office now at (817) 877-3030 to schedule your free and completely confidential consultation.